cmhood/sdl3_mandelbrot/README.md

 ## Caveats

-  * Every draw call renders the entire screen.
+  * Every draw call re-renders every visible pixel.
 This could be optimized by rendering to an off-screen framebuffer.
   * If you zoom in too much, the floating-point values run out of precision and you will see rectangles.